lrei/twitter_annotator/README.md

 Notice: This will likely be updated soon.

 For the Licecnse see LICENSE.md (MIT).
-External tools are under their own licenses (obviously).
+External tools are under their own licenses (obviously) and are not distributed here.

 ### Project, Evaluation and Corpora
 Twitter Annotator was built for the [xLiMe project](http://xlime.org/).